Nonlocal conductance of a Majorana wire near the topological transition: Abstract

 \section{Abstract}

-We develop a theory of the nonlocal conductance $G_{RL}(V)$ for a disordered Majorana wire tuned near the topological transition critical point.
-We show that the differential conductance is an odd function of bias, $G_{RL}(V) = -G_{RL}(-V)$.
-We factorize the conductance into terms describing the contacts between the wire and the normal leads, and the term describing quasiparticle propagation along the wire.
-Topological transition affects only the latter term.
-At the critical point, the quasiparticle localization length has a logarithmic singularity at the Fermi level, $l(E) \propto \ln(1 / E)$.
+We develop a theory of the nonlocal conductance $G_{RL}(V)$ for a disordered Majorana wire tuned near the topological transition critical point. { Under these conditions, the antisymmetric part of the differential conductance, $[G_{RL}(V) - G_{RL}(-V)] /2$, is the dominant one for a sufficiently long wire.
+This reflects the charge-neutral nature of the critical modes in the wire.
+We factorize the conductance into a term describing propagation of the critical modes along the wire, and terms describing the contacts between the wire and the normal leads.
+Topological transition affects only the former term.} At the critical point, the localization length has a logarithmic singularity at the Fermi level, $l(E) \propto \ln(1 / E)$.
 This singularity directly manifests in the conductance magnitude, as $\ln |G_{RL}(V) / G_Q| \sim L / l(eV)$ for the wire of length $L \gg l(eV)$.
 Tuning the wire away from the immediate vicinity of the critical point changes the monotonicity of $l(E)$.
-This change in monotonicty allows us to define the width of the critical region around the transition point.
+This change in monotonicity allows us to define the width of the critical region around the transition point.